Tife-oye/IOTB_TECH_Hospital_Analysis/README.md

 5. Which condition keeps patients in the hospital the longest?
 6. What is the most prescribed medication?
 7. Which condition give the most abnormal test result?
-8. What is the most common medication condition?
+8. What is the most common blood group?
 9. Which month generate the highest revenue?
+10. Condtion with the average hospital
 ---
 ## Q1
 Which condition generates the highest revenue?